Organ donor gives four other people the chance of life

-'We'd been married less than a year when my husband died - but thanks to organ donation four other people were given the chance of life'
+'We'd been married just over a year when my husband died - but thanks to organ donation four other people were given the chance of life'

 But Jed, 53, from Whitburn, West Lothian, had signed up as an organ donor and that meant four patients in urgent need of transplants were given the chance of life.